 These loans fund relatively quickly — usually within a few days.
 If your pet needs emergency surgery or care, this option may not work.

 Pros: HELOCs usually feature low interest rates.
 Once the account is set up, you can quickly and easily withdraw funds when you need them.
 The interest on these credit lines is also tax deductible.

 Cons: HELOCs are secured by your house.
 That means you risk losing your home if you don’t make your payments.
-There also may be hidden fees.

 How it works